Installation

 Development version

-To install the development version, clone the source code and install with pip:
+To install the development version, clone the source code from GitLab and install with pip:

 git clone https://gitlab.com/cest-group/boss.git